-Chainfire, a well known developer for Android, has provided a CF-Auto-Root file which needs to be installed on your Galaxy Grand Prime to gain root access.
-You need a Odin software designed specially for Samsung devices to perform this operation.
-Using Odin you can also install or update firmware, install custom recovery, CF-Auto-Root etc.
+Chainfire, a well-known developer for Android, has provided a CF-Auto-Root file which needs to be installed on your Galaxy Grand Prime to gain root access.
+You need an Odin software designed especially for Samsung devices to perform this operation.
+Using Odin you can also install or update the firmware, install a custom recovery, CF-Auto-Root etc.

 Warning: Rooting your device may void warranty.
 We at DroidViews, are not responsible for any damage to your device whatsoever.
 We won’t be held responsible if you brick your device.
 Reader’s discretion is advised.

 - Make sure you have the perfect device and variant.
 This guide is suitable for only Samsung Galaxy Grand Prime SM-G530FZ variant and for others this won’t work as the listed CF-Auto-Root is only designed for this device.

 - Make sure you have fully charged your Galaxy Grand Prime or at least up to 60% of the battery.

 - Enable USB Debugging on your phone.

 - Make sure you have Samsung drivers installed on your PC.

 - Download | Root for Galaxy Grand Prime SM-G530FZ File: CF-Auto-Root-fortunalte-fortunaltedx-smg530f.zip

 It is recommended that you backup your apps, contacts, messages, photos, videos and any other important data stored on the internal storage of your phone.
 Get some of our useful backup apps from the DroidViews archives.
 This will help you backup your device data easily.